In the custom apparel industry, there are a variety of decorated apparel methods you can choose from.

 This printing method can definitely be a good starting point for a beginner decorator, but the one downfall is that it is more costly than the heat transfer method.

-While both printing methods use a heat press machine, the difference in price is the ink.
-Sublimation ink can cost about $20 per bottle and buying sets of multiple colors can cost around $115.
+While both printing methods use a heat press, the difference in price is the ink and toner.
+Sublimation ink can cost about $20 per bottle and buying sets of multiple colors can cost around $115 as opposed to toner that is much more affordable.

 Established custom apparel business owners may have the upfront capital they need to invest in the materials and equipment for the sublimation method.